 Diversions include hiking to nearby villages where it is possible to stay overnight, Silver Falls several kilometers north and a difficult, three-day scaling of Fansipan itself.
 A scenic train ride along the Red River takes all day to reach Lao Cai on the Chinese border.
 From there it is a short taxi ride straight up a dramatic road to Sapa, eighteen miles away.

 Sapa is a comfortable base for exploring the area.
 Highlights include Vietnam's highest paved pass, local hilltribe villages, and exploration of Sapa's natural wonders and peaceful surroundings.
 Very cool weather and early morning fog blowing off Qui Ho Lake high above Sapa and cold to freezing weather can be expected between December and February.
 Preferable weather is in March and April when the coastal areas are sweltering.
 Accommodations are at a charming colonial style hotel overlooking the breadth of Sapa's mountain range, terraced rice fields, and deep valley.
 Tourism has yet to hit Sapa, but during a visit last July the road from Lao Cai was being properly paved, and a small trickle of backpackers were beginning to roll in.

 When to go?

-Lying at nearly 4,000 feet and in the farthest north of the country, Sapa often experiences the coldest weather in Vietnam.
-From December through February, and sometimes into March, temperatures can drop into the mid-30s with fog off Qui Ho Lake and drizzle blotting out the stunning vistas off into China.
+Lying at nearly 4,000 feet and in the farthest north of the country, the weather in Sapa can be the coldest in all Vietnam during winter.
+From December lasting sometimes through March, temperatures can drop into the 30s with fog off Qui Ho Lake and drizzle blotting out the stunning vistas off into China.
 However, Late October and November are exceptional, typically warm and it is harvest time, when the terraced rice fields are golden yellow, creating a dazzling sight.

 Our 23rd Year © 1993-2016 Indochina Travel | Calif.
 Seller of Travel: 2090856-50